techdivision/import-docs/04.file-structure/01.product-import/docs.md

 * a listener `import_product_tier_price.listener.delete.obsolete.tier_prices` for the event `plugin.process.success` on subject level (only for `add-update` operation)
 * param `clean-up-tier-prices` either with the value `true` or `false` whether tier-prices should be cleaned-up or not, also on subject level (only for `add-update` operation)

-for the necessary subjects has the following structure.
-For the `add-update` it'll look like
+For the `add-update` it has to look like